victorkronicos/victorkronicos/README.md

   <summary> <b> Want to know more about me? </b> <i>(Click here to expand)</i> </summary>
   <br>

-  Currently I'm working with Web FullStack development with Javascript (ES6), CSS (Sass and Stylus), MongoDB and NodeJS.
-I have experience with Laravel (PHP), Wordpress(PHP), React(JS) and Vue(JS) frameworks.
-In addition to the technical part, I developed some Soft Skills in previous experiences, such as the ease of expressing myself, understanding the client's needs, dealing well with goals/deadlines and working as a team.
+  Currently I'm working as a Software Engineer.
+I have a lot experiences, from small to complex projets.
+I'm self-taught, and now I've worked with with Laravel (PHP) and Node.JS (Javascript).
+Now i'm studying and practicing AWS solutions to the Projects I have been developing, currently studying Spring Boot Framework to increase my knowledge base.

   ## Some Tech